 Your Schedule at a Glance (Minimum two-week commitment):

-Arrival day, Wednesday: You will arrive at Ibrahim Nasir International Airport (MLE) and transfer via domestic flight to Madivaru airport, which is 5 minutes from Naifaru island by boat.
+Arrival day, Wednesday: You will arrive at Ibrahim Nasir International Airport (MLE) and transfer via either a domestic flight to Madivaru Airport or a seaplane to Atmosphere Kanifushi.
+From there, you will take a boat to Naifaru Island: 5 minutes from Madivaru Airport or 20 minutes from Atmosphere Kanifushi.
 Naifaru will be your home for the duration of the project.
 If you arrive in the afternoon, you will receive a welcome presentation and introduction to the marine centre on the same day, as well as a small tour of the island.

 Day 1, Thursday: You will join the team for breakfast followed by your first morning at the centre.
 This morning shift includes doing food prep and sea grass collection for the turtles, feeding the turtles, cleaning and pampering the turtles, cleaning the tanks, and interacting with resort guests who come for a tour of the Center.
 After this shift ends, it is usually already around lunch time.
 Following lunch, you can go for a snorkel or join one of the other activities before watching the sunset and heading to dinner.